Skip to content

 Successful RAG systems aren't projects that ship once—they're products that improve continuously.
 The difference between teams that succeed and those that fail isn't the embedding model or vector database they choose.
 It's whether they treat RAG as a living product that learns from every user interaction, or as a static implementation that slowly decays in production.

-This chapter is about avoiding that trap.
-We're going to talk about why the most successful RAG systems aren't the ones with the fanciest embeddings or the biggest context windows—they're the ones that get better every week based on what users actually do with them.
+This chapter shows how to avoid that trap.
+The most successful RAG systems aren't the ones with the fanciest embeddings or the biggest context windows—they're the ones that get better every week based on what users actually do with them.
+They treat deployment as the beginning of improvement, not the end of development.

 • Why thinking of RAG as a "project" instead of a "product" dooms most implementations

-• How to steal ideas from recommendation systems (because that's really what RAG is)
+• How to apply ideas from recommendation systems (which is what RAG fundamentally is)

 • A practical framework for turning user frustration into system improvements

-• Real examples from companies that got this right (and wrong)
+• Real examples from organizations that succeeded (and failed)

 The Product Mindset: Why Most RAG Implementations Fail